meom-group/tutos/gricad/README.md

 ```
    * the binaries are now in ```/home/yourlogin/.nix-profile/bin``` and accessible from anywhere (your PATH is updated when you source the nix application)

----
-## Using Conda
+### Using Conda

-Conda is already installed.
+  * Conda is already installed.
 You just need to activate it using the command from the server.

 ```
 source /applis/environments/conda.sh
 ```

-### Create Personal Conda Environments
+  * Create Personal Conda Environments

 **Tip**: It's advisable to create conda environments in your `/bettik/username` directory.
 The main directory doesn't have a lot of space and you can easily fill up your home directory quota with conda packages (especially for machine learning).
 So use the `/bettik` directory.

-1. Install Conda in Home Environment

-1. Install an environment in `bettik`

-Create conda from environment file:
+    * Create conda from environment file:
 ```bash
 conda env create -f environment.yml --prefix=/bettik/user/.conda/envs/env_name
 ```

-1. Change the `.condarc` file to include all environment directories.
+    * Change the `.condarc` file to include all environment directories.

 ```bash
 envs_dirs: